-Thai language can be hard to master for some as it has five distinct tones, some of which may sound deceptively similar, but don’t worry too much about the tones for now, the Thais will know that you are a foreigner and try and be a bit more understanding if you don’t get something quite right, but rest assured, your efforts will certainly be appreciated.
+Thai language can be hard to master for some as it has five distinct tones, some of which may sound deceptively similar, but don’t worry too much about the tones for now, the Thais will know that you are a foreigner and try and be a bit more understanding if you don’t get something quite right, but rest assured, your efforts will certainly be appreciated for learning some Thai language basics.
 If you venture further out of the tourism hotspots, you will find that the standards of English are often low, and this is compounded by the fact that the Thais are generally shy and afraid of saying something incorrectly, so it would help to download a translation app to your phone which can work offline.
-It’s much more fun to try and learn a few phrases yourself, though!
+It’s much more fun to try and learn a few common Thai phrases and expressions yourself, though!

-Note – some words in Thai (not many) change depending on whether the speaker is male or female.
+Note – some Thai words (not many) change depending on whether the speaker is male or female.
 This includes the polite particle at the end of sentences which is khrap (cap) for a male, and ka (car) for a female.
 Also, the personal pronouns “I” or “me” are different, pom for a male and chan for a female.
-In the examples below, the male pronunciation is given first, followed by the female, with phonetic pronunciations in parentheses.
+In the basic Thai words and phrases below, the male pronunciation is given first, followed by the female, with English to Thai translation with pronunciation.

 Hello – Sawasdee khrap (sa-wat-dee cap) / sawasdee ka (sa-wat-dee car)

 How are you? – Sabaidee mai (sa-by-dee my)

 I’m fine, thank you – Sabaidee khrap (sa-by-dee cap) / sabaidee ka (sa-by-dee car)

 I’m not well – Mai sabai (my sa-by)